Skip to content

 Christmas shopping at Lyme

-If you're looking for that special Christmas gift for your loved ones escape the high street and do your Christmas shopping at Lyme.
-Whether it’s environmentally-friendly swaps, last minute Christmas Cards, or stocking up the larder for Christmas dinner with locally sourced food and drink you're bound to find the perfect gift at Lyme cozy in the knowledge that every penny spent goes back to helping care for Lyme for everyone, for ever.
+If you're looking for that special Christmas gift for your loved ones, escape the high street and do your Christmas shopping at Lyme.
+Whether it’s environmentally-friendly swaps, last minute Christmas cards, or stocking up the larder for Christmas dinner with locally sourced food and drink, you're bound to find the perfect gift at Lyme.
+Every penny spent goes back to helping care for Lyme for everyone, for ever.

 Visitors in the kitchen at Christmas, Petworth, West Sussex